 John Thorn, Major League Baseball's official historian.

-The restrictions, adopted in 1791, banned the games of "wicket, cricket, baseball, batball, football, cat, fives or any other game played with a ball within the distance of eighty yards of the structure."
+The restrictions, adopted in 1791, banned the games of "wicket, cricket, base ball, batball, football, cat, fives or any other game played with a ball within the distance of eighty yards of the structure."
 Violators to be subject to a five shilling fine.

 Baseball in the Berkshires